kaist-cp/smr-benchmark/README.md

 * [12] Jaehwang Jung, Janggun Lee, Jeonghyeon Kim and Jeehoon Kang, Applying Hazard Pointers to More Concurrent Data Structures, SPAA 2023.
 * [13] Daniel Anderson, Guy E. Blelloch, and Yuanhao Wei.
 2022.
 Turning Man- ual Concurrent Memory Reclamation into Automatic Reference Counting.
 In Proceedings of the 43rd ACM SIGPLAN International Conference on Program- ming Language Design and Implementation (San Diego, CA, USA) (PLDI 2022).
 Association for Computing Machinery, New York, NY, USA, 61–75. https: //doi.org/10.1145/3519939.3523730
 * [14] Ajay Singh, Trevor Brown, and Ali Mashtizadeh.
 2021.
 NBR: Neutralization Based Reclamation.
 In Proceedings of the 26th ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming (Virtual Event, Republic of Korea) (PPoPP ’21).
 Association for Computing Machinery, New York, NY, USA, 175–190. https://doi.org/10.1145/3437801.3441625
+* [15] Gali Sheffi, Maurice Herlihy, and Erez Petrank.
+2021.
+VBR: Version Based Reclamation.
+In Proceedings of the 33rd ACM Symposium on Parallelism in Algorithms and Architectures (Virtual Event, USA) (SPAA ’21).
+Association for Computing Machinery, New York, NY, USA, 443–445. https://doi.org/10.1145/3409964.3461817